 - No physical greetings, make sure to verbally acknowledge players/parents

 - Maintain team health check in sheet before each practice and game

 - Stay positive and create a fun environment

 - Ensure your child is healthy.
-Test child’s temperature before heading out to practices and games (100.4 or above, do not attend)
+Test child’s temperature before heading out to practices and games (above 99.5, do not attend)

 - Drop off and sign in your player with the coach